Effective Immediately Military Spouse Attorney Waiver Process and Policy

-WAIVER PROCESS AND POLICY AVAILABLE FOR MILITARY SPOUSE JDS SEEKING ADMISSION IN GEORGIA
+WAIVER PROCESS AVAILABLE FOR MILITARY SPOUSE ATTORNEYS SEEKING ADMISSION IN GEORGIA

 (a) An attorney at law who has been admitted by examination to membership in the bar of the highest court of another United States jurisdiction;